I Replaced Squarespace in 2 Hours for $0/Month

 Here’s what Claude Code actually did that saved us time:

-1. Read our existing content so we didn’t have to manually spec everything
+1. Read my existing content so I didn’t have to manually spec everything

 2. Iterated in real-time — each content tweak was conversational, not “save, preview, adjust, save again”